-Lieutenant Thomas Norris, US Navy SEAL (ret.), and Lieutenant Michael Thornton, US Navy SEAL (ret.) will be joining us as our Opening Reception Keynote Speakers.
+Lieutenant Thomas Norris, US Navy SEAL (ret.), and Lieutenant Michael Thornton, US Navy SEAL (ret.) joined us as our Opening Reception Keynote Speakers.
 Norris received the Medal of Honor for his heroic actions and rescue of two downed aviators during the Vietnam War which is depicted in Hollywood’s Bat 21.
 Thornton received his Medal of Honor for his rescue of Lt.
 Norris during an intelligence gathering mission six months after Norris rescued the downed aviators.

 For more information about both of these heroes, click on their images above.